USA Banner

 Traditional Section 5310 project examples include:

-• buses and vans
+• Buses and vans

-• wheelchair lifts, ramps, and securement devices
+• Wheelchair lifts, ramps, and securement devices

-• transit-related information technology systems, including scheduling/routing/one-call systems
+• Transit-related information technology systems, including scheduling/routing/one-call systems

-• mobility management programs
+• Mobility management programs

-• acquisition of transportation services under a contract, lease, or other arrangement
+• Acquisition of transportation services under a contract, lease, or other arrangement

 Nontraditional Section 5310 project examples include:

-• travel training
+• Travel training

-• volunteer driver programs
+• Volunteer driver programs

-• improving signage, or way-finding technology
+• Improvements to signage, or way-finding technology

-• incremental cost of providing same day service or door-to-door service
+• Incremental cost of providing same day service or door-to-door service

-• mobility management programs
+• Mobility management programs

 Statutory References

 49 U.S.C.
-Section 5310 / Fixing America’s Surface Transportation Act 3006 (FAST)
+Section 5310

 Funding Availability